 ▶Book a cooking class to make oyakodon in Hyogo!

 You have probably heard of Udon and Soba noodles, the super popular Japanese noodles which have been loved for over centuries.
 Japanese noodles are used in numerous dishes in Japan.
 Udon is a white, flour noodle which is generally thicker than soba (also known as buckwheat noodles).
-Their history is said to date back at least to the Edo period, and have long been a favourite of Japanese people.
+Their history is said to date back at least to the Edo period, and have long been a favorite of Japanese people.
 They rapidly became popular because of the affordable price and easy recipes.
 Recently soba noodles have gained attention for its health benefits, the healthy food is a popular diet food and known for energy-storing properties.
-Both noodles are eaten throughout the year, and on New Year’s Eve Japanese people usually have either of them to celebrate the arrival of new year and to hope for a long life like their long shape!
+Both noodles are eaten throughout the year, and on New Year’s Eve Japanese people usually have either of them to celebrate the arrival of the new year and to hope for a long life like the length of the noodles!

 Udon/ Soba Recipe